 b) If yes, how much additional spectrum is required?

-Reply: a) Yes.
+Reply: a) Yes, additional FM spectrum is required

 b) The amount of additional spectrum for the analogue sound broadcasting is not yet calculated.
 However, there is still a demand to operate the low power (local) FM stations.
 Currently, 6000-8000 applications were submitted.